-Drug Medical Necessity for Crohn's Disease Medication is being prescribed by or in consultation with a gastroenterologist Renflexis (infliximab- Renflexis (infliximab-abda) and Inflectra (infliximab-dyyb) are abda) IV, subject to review for site of service administration.
-Inflectra (infliximab-dyyb) Renflexis (infliximab-abda) and Inflectra (infliximab-dyyb) may be considered medically necessary for the treatment of Crohn's disease when: Individual has tried one corticosteroid (e.g., methylprednisolone, prednisone, prednisolone, dexamethasone, budesonide, etc.) or is currently taking a corticosteroid medication OR Individual has tried one other agent for Crohn's disease (e.g., azathioprine, 6-mercaptopurine, methotrexate, mesalamine extended-release [Pentasa formulation], etc.) OR Individual has enterocutaneous (perianal or abdominal) or rectovaginal fistulas OR Individual has had ileocolonic resection (to reduce the chance of Crohn's disease recurrence) AND The individual has had an inadequate response or intolerance to Avsola (infliximab-axxq), Infliximab (Janssen - unbranded), or Remicade (infliximab) AND The medication is prescribed by or in consultation with a gastroenterologist Second-line α-4 Integrin I nhibitors • Tyruko (natalizumab-sztn) Tysabri (natalizumab) is subject to review for site of service IV • Tyczbri (natalizumah) IV administration. • i ysabii (iiataiizuiiiab) IV тугико (natalizumab-sztn) and Tysabri (natalizumab) may be considered medically necessary for the treatment of Crohn's uisease when:
+Drug Medical Necessity for Crohn's Disease Has tried one corticosteroid (e.g., methylprednisolone, prednisolone, prednisolone, dexamethasone, budesonide, etc.) or is currently taking a corticosteroid medication OR Has tried one other agent for Crohn's disease (e.g., azathioprine, 6-mercaptopurine, methotrexate, mesalamine extended-release [Pentasa formulation], etc.) OR Has enterocutaneous (perianal or abdominal) or rectovaginal fistulas OR OR Has had ileocolonic resection (to reduce the chance of Crohn's disease recurrence) AND The individual has had an inadequate response or intolerance to Inflectra (infliximab-dyyb), Infliximab (Janssen - unbranded), or Remicade (infliximab) AND The medication is prescribed by or in consultation with a gastroenterologist α-4 Integrin Inhibitors - S econd Line Entyvio (vedolizumab) SC Entyvio (vedolizumab) SC may be considered medically necessary for the treatment of adult individuals with Crohn's disease when: The individual is aged 18 years or older AND Has tried one corticosteroid (e.g., methylprednisolone, prednisone, prednisolone, dexamethasone, budesonide, etc.) or is currently taking a corticosteroid medication OR Has tried one other agent for Crohn's disease (e.g., azathioprine, 6-mercaptopurine, methotrexate, mesalamine extended-release [Pentasa formulation], etc.) OR Has enterocutaneous (perianal or abdominal) or rectovaginal fistulas OR